Eigel Center for Community-Engaged Learning

 “Community engagement is really all about elevating students, community, and faculty.
 Students get an elevated course experience with real world, tangible examples,” Rhiney said.
 “Ultimately, it also makes you a better citizen and gets you into a neighborhood where you’ve never been before and gives you a sense for your city.”

-Students and faculty who have experiences community-engaged learning would likely agree with Rhiney.
+Students and faculty who have experienced community engaged learning would likely agree with Rhiney.
 As long as community partners can be matched with course material, the benefits available to students make community engagement a no-brainer.
 In an unstable job market where more and more qualified people are competing for fewer and fewer positions, a little bit of quality, real world experience can come in handy.